jgpaiva/minesweeper/README.md

 This is an attempt at building a minesweeper solver.
 Right now it only displays the board.

-## how to run
+## how to run localy

-After installing rust and cargo, run `cargo run`.
-To stop it, press ^C.
+After installing rust and cargo, run `wasm-pack build --dev --target web`.
+After this, start a server on the local folder (e.g. `python3 -m http.server`) and check it out on your favourite browser.

 ## example output